johannesborg03/AutoRover/README.md

 ./dit639_group14 4  (Project Name) and a argument for checking prime number, in this case number 4

+### For running tests

+In root of the project:
+./runner

 ## Workflow

 ### Issue Creation